jmcook1186/IceSurfClassifiers/README.md

 Further details are available in the code annotations.

 For Sentinel 2 image data, the classified map and albedo map are masked using the Greenland Ice Mapping Project land/ice mask to exclude non-ice areas from the spatial analysis.
+Albedo data is collated for all tiles and reported to the console and saved to csv as a single summary dataset.
+Albedo data for individual tiles is an optional output.

 ### Example Outputs ###